Try for free

 10. Good design is as simple as possible

-A good design should not be overloaded with irrelevant details.
-Rams championed clean and straightforward designs and believed that less is more.
-An analysis of his works reveals the concept of minimalism, where products are not burdened with non-essential features.
+An analysis of his works reveals the concept of minimalism, where products only have essential features.
 Instead, designers should declutter and only keep what’s needed.

 Examples of Dieter Rams' design